(Formerly

 received to conduct outdoor trips, conditions

-permitting, vaccination and appropriate
+permitting, vaccination is required.

-at 8:45AM).
-You must make an advance
+to be decided.
+You must make an

-reservation so we can arrange
+advance reservation so we can arrange

-516-670-6307, or the co-advisor Don Wade,
+contact the co-advisor, Don Wade, donwade(at)NCCoutdoor.org,

 917-697-5701.